 THOU SHALT BE BLESSED WHEN THOU CHOOSETH TO IMBUE THYSELF WITH THE WORLD ARCANA...

-When I got back to the dorm, I found the lobby populated by everyone except the senpai and Ikutsuki.
-Yukari and Fuka were on the couch, studying and transferring notes, while probably being in the middle of talking about...girl things, and Junpei was watching television, sitting on the armchair with a bored expression on her face.
+When I got back to the dorm, I found the lobby populated by everyone except the Senpai and Ikutsuki.
+Yukari and Fuka were on the couch, studying and transferring notes, while probably being in the middle of talking about...girl things, and Junpei was watching television, sitting on the armchair with a bored expression on his face.

 He got up out of his slump after I burst in through the door.

-"Sorry," I told Junpei.
-"I had some business to settle, and it took longer than it should have.
+"Sorry," I told him.
+"I had some business to settle and it took longer than it should have.
 Anyway, I've got news."